-In a gathering that felt more like the Grammys than a party to premiere a Web site, music industry honchos and rock stars hit Skylight on Tuesday evening for the launch of Vevo.
+NEW YORK In a gathering that felt more like the Grammys than a party to premiere a Web site, music industry honchos and rock stars hit Skylight on Tuesday evening for the launch of Vevo.
 The Hulu-like site for consumers to view music videos online (for free) is a collaboration between Universal Music Group, Sony Music Entertainment, and the Google-owned YouTube, and so the 500-person guest list combined executives such as Clive Davis of Sony, Google C.E.O.
 Eric Schmidt, and EMI Music C.E.O.
 Elio Leoni-Sceti with a slew of musical talent, including Rihanna, Justin Timberlake, Taylor Swift, and Bono.

 Consisting of a cocktail reception, an hour-long presentation—which brought Mariah Carey, 50 Cent, John Mayer, and other big names to the stage—and a performance by Adam Lambert and Lady Gaga, the three-hour shindig posed some unique challenges for the event's producers, Harrison & Shriftman.
 As one would expect, a number of hands were involved in the planning process, including executives from Universal Music Group and Vevo.